liobrdev/simpleproxies/README.md

 # simpleproxies
-Proxy retrieval application built with Django REST Framework and Next.js
+Proxy retrieval microservice built with Flask and Next.js.